ba5eem/TakeOverChallenge/README.md

 ## Background (balderekjk)

 I am Maui raised not born, born of Colorado, early childhood in Illinois, since 11 been here with Maui family.
 Went to Kamehameha Maui, WSU, UH Maui, then UH Manoa where I graduated with BA in Anthropology.
+A new line appears.

 ## Interests (balderekjk)